bjoernbremer/bjoernbremer.github.io/_projects/4_politics_macroeconomics.md

 * "Party favoritism and local public investment: Quasi-experimental evidence from Germany" (with Robin Hetzel)
 * "Do central bank announcements affect public opinion?
 Evidence from a natural experiment" (with [Lucio Baccaro](http://www.mpifg.de/people/lb/index_en.asp))
 * "The politics of unconventional monetary policies and its trade-offs" (with [Jeffrey Chwieroth](http://personal.lse.ac.uk/chwierot/))
+* "Public opinion on green central banking and its trade-offs: Evidence from a survey experiment?" (with [Jeffrey Chwieroth](http://personal.lse.ac.uk/chwierot/))

 *Work in progress:*

-* "Public opinion on green central banking and its trade-offs: Evidence from a survey experiment?" (with [Jeffrey Chwieroth](http://personal.lse.ac.uk/chwierot/))
 * "Is the left more profligate than the right?
 Partisanship and public debt revisited"
+* "Do fiscal consolidations harm public investment?
+Evidence from a quasi-experiment"